 "Many thanks for such an amazing magazine edition.
 The articles were most interesting and very timely as I am in the middle of writing an essay for university on co-occurring difficulties."

-From people who have benefitted from our Employment Service
+From people who have benefitted from our Career Development Service

 "The way you helped me to put my CV together made sense to me.
 You listened to what I wanted and helped me make a CV that truly reflects who I am.
 It was a very relaxed process."